Why American Farmers Are Hacking Their Tractors With Ukrainian Firmware

 When there's so many other brands still, I don't know what would incentivise a farmer to buy a John Deere.
 If a JD was selling tractors like HP sells printers, maybe they're selling the service, but you get the tractor at a steeply discounted price.
 But they're not and, it's still a premium tractor.
 I can't see a farmer looking at a JD and knowing they don't own it, and looking across the road to the Case, New Holland, Kubota or <insert other brand here> dealership an

-John Deere has too many non farmers (Score:4, Insightful)
+John Deere has too many non farmers (Score:5, Insightful)

 The problem with a company like John Deere is they loose touch with their customers.
 John Deere obviously forgot that they service the farmer not the other way around.
 This too me would have a negative affect on new equipment purchases as well.
 Growing up in a farming community I know that many farmers do a lot of their own maintenance on equipment.
 Like any of us saving a little money and avoiding driving that big tractor to a dealer seems like a no brainer.
 Sadly this kind of behavior is happening to cars and trucks too, where the manufacture wants to lock the DIY out of fixing their cars.